alifeee/blogtest/README.md

 # alifeee's blog

-This holds any blog content I decide to write, as well as any code used to generate it.
-It can be found on [`alifeee.co.uk/blog`](https://alifeee.co.uk/blog) (some day I might figure out how to get `blog.alifeee.co.uk` to work).
+This repo contains blog stuff that I write, as well as any code used to generate it.
+It can be found on [`blog.alifeee.co.uk`](https://blog.alifeee.co.uk)

 ## Markdown